mashedram/Church_of_Dog/Groups/Church of Dog/Black Dogs/Members/Shiba.md

 Being 'born' at the young age of eighteen, he immediately (and technically forcefully) joined the [[Black Dogs]], and quickly became a well established member of the team.

-Under [[164xx]]'s command, he helped the team accomplish many tasks ranging from assault on foreign countries, to free them from the [[Followers of God]]'s grasp, or sometimes even peaceful expeditions to spread the love for [[Ice Cream]] and [[Dogs]].
+Under [[164xx]]'s command, he helped the team accomplish many tasks ranging from assault on foreign countries, to free them from the [[The Rat Association (TRA)]]'s grasp, or sometimes even peaceful expeditions to spread the love for [[Ice Cream]] and [[Dogs]].

 He forged his own weapon: A massive fridge.
 Capable of transforming into an extremely large bastard sword for both carrying and combat.
-This was the masterpiece of his massivly, and rapidly expanding arsenal of weaponry, and he always caries the weapon on his back.
+This was the masterpiece of his massively, and rapidly expanding arsenal of weaponry, and he always caries the weapon on his back.

 In 17 ACY, he took command of the [[Black Dogs]] from [[164xx]], and turned the [[Black Dogs]] into a partial PMC to fund the [[Church of Dog]]s expansion into the mainland.